The Southern Fuegian Railway, better known as the End of the World Train, is a steam railway located in Argentina’s Tierra del Fuego province.

 Back then, this was known as the Train of Prisoners, and the prisoners had to complete the journey twice a day to and from the logging camps.

 Today, the Train at the End of the World has been developed into a heritage train and it’s considered the southernmost functioning railway in the world.
-It’s a must-do activity for anyone visiting Ushuaia – even more so if you’re a train enthusiast!
+It’s a must-do excursion in Ushuaia – even more so if you’re a train enthusiast!

 End of the World Train FAQs